-For example, when considering isolating an I2C bus at the Fast Mode clock frequency of 400 kHz and 50-percent duty cycle, which is equivalent to a 800 kBd data rate, the maximum propagation delay of the optocoupler can't exceed 1.25 $\mu$ s.
-Since the I2C bus specification allows a Fast Mode clock hightime of as short as 0.6 $\mu$ s, the optocoupler maximum propagation delay tP(MAX) must be shorter than 0.6 $\mu$ s instead of 1.25 $\mu$ s.
+For example when considering isolating an I2C bus at the Fast Mode clock frequency of 400 kHz and 50-percent duty cycle, which is equivalent to a 800 kBd data rate, the maximum propagation delay of optocoupler can't exceed 1.25 μs.
+Since the I2C bus specification allows a Fast Mode clock hightime of as short as 0.6 μs, the optocoupler maximum propagation delay tP(MAX) must be shorter than 0.6 μs instead of 1.25 μs.

 In high speed optocouplers the pulse width distortion (PWD) parameter is specified as the difference between tPHL and tPLH.
-Typically, PWD on the order of 20 percent to 30 percent of the minimum pulse width is tolerable.
+Typically PWD on the order of 20 percent to 30 percent of the minimum pulse width is tolerable.

 When data is transmitted synchronously over parallel signal lines, the optocoupler's propagation delay skew tPSK is an important factor that may determine the maximum parallel data transmission rate.
 If the parallel data is being sent through two individual optocouplers or a single multi-channel optocoupler, differences in the propagation delays between channels will cause the data to arrive at the outputs of the optocouplers at different times.
-If this difference in propagation delay is large enough, it will limit the maximum rate at which parallel data can be sent through the optocouplers.
+If this difference in propagation delay is large enough it will limit the maximum rate at which parallel data can be sent through the optocouplers.

 As shown in Figure 2b, propagation delay skew is defined as the difference between the minimum and maximum propagation delays of tPLH and/or tPHL for any group of optocoupler channels operating under the same conditions (i.e., the same drive current, supply voltage, output load, and operating temperature).
 The tPSK of the optocouplers will result in uncertainty in both data and signal lines.
 In general, the absolute minimum pulse width that can be sent through parallel optocouplers is twice tPSK.
 A conservative design should use a slightly longer pulse width to ensure that any additional uncertainties caused elsewhere in the circuit do not cause problems.
-The I2C bus clock signal high period is the shortest pulse, so twice the optocoupler's propagation delay skew should not exceed the I2C clock high period.
+The I2C bus clock signal high period is the shortest pulse; so twice the optocoupler's propagation delay skew should not exceed the I2C clock high period.

-The I2C bus protocol is level sensitive for the SCL and SDA signals.
-SDA should be stable at either the high or low level during the SCL high period.
+The I2C bus protocol is level sensitive for the SCL and SDA signals: SDA should be stable at either the high or low level during the SCL high period.
 An I2C bus device must internally provide a data hold time tHD;DAT to bridge the undefined period between high and low levels of the falling edge of the SCL signal.
-Since an opto-coupler will create uncertainty in both the SDA and SCL signals, data hold time tHD;DAT should be set greater than tPSK.
+Since an optocoupler will create uncertainty in both the SDA and SCL signals, data hold time tHD;DAT should be set greater than tPSK.
 The value of tPSK should also be considered in the SDA data set up time tSU;DAT.

-The I2C bus protocol also requires that the output stages of transmitter devices connected to the bus must be open-drain or open-collector to perform the wired-AND function.
-Avago Technologies' HCPL-063L optocoupler has an open-collector output.
-With a tP(MAX) of 90 ns, this optocoupler is capable of transmitting high speed data.
-Its maximum propagation delay skew, tPSK, is as low as 40 ns which provides sufficient time to permit the I2C bus data hold/set up time.
+The I2C bus protocol also requires that the output stages of transmitter devices connected to the bus must be open-drain or opencollector to perform the wired-AND function.
+Agilent's HCPL-063L optocoupler has an opencollector- output.
+From its data sheet, tP(MAX) is 90 ns, which shows the capability of transmitting high speed data, and its maximum propagation delay skew, tPSK, is as low as 40 ns which will provide sufficient time to permit the I2C bus data hold/set up time.

-Isolated Swap Controller in POE
+Isolated swap controller in POE